skypjack/entt/docs/md/entity.md

 Single component views are specialized in order to give a boost in terms of performance in all the situations.
 This kind of views can access the underlying data structures directly and avoid superfluous checks.
 There is nothing as fast as a single component view.
-In fact, they walk through a packed array of components and return them one at a time.<br/>
+In fact, they walk through a packed (actually paged) array of components and return them one at a time.<br/>
-Single component views offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list.
+Single component views also offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.
 It's also possible to ask a view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 Multi component views iterate entities that have at least all the given